Psivant/stormmsite/docs/README.md

              biomolecular target.

   - title: At Home in a Python Ecosystem
-    details: All coordinate and topology objects can be exported or imported from analogs in Python modules, connecting STORMM to a world of computer-aided chemistry.
+    details: In a future release, all coordinate and topology objects will have the option to export or import their information to and from Python objects, connecting STORMM to a world of computer-aided chemistry.

   - title: Tutorials for Users
     details: Get started with STORMM's standalone programs and learn what it can do for you!